 SAGIS calibration is a process through which the level of agreement between observed and simulated values is optimised.
-Within the calibration process, the parameters controlling the sector input loads (the total input load) and variability (the variability associated with the total input load) are adjusted along with the determinand decay rate (i.e. a parameter representing a combination of effects, including in-river losses arising from uptake into the environment, deposition to sediment, and chemical transformation).
+Within the calibration process, the parameters controlling the sector input loads (the total input load) and variability (the variability associated with the total input load) are adjusted along with the determinand decay rate (a parameter representing a combination of effects, including in-river losses due to uptake of nutrients like phosphorus into the environment, deposition to sediment, and chemical transformation).